Accepted Tests and Minimum Scores

 This page is designed as practical guidance for overseas doctors and should be used alongside official requirements published by AHPRA, the AMC, relevant specialist colleges, and the Department of Home Affairs.

 Rules, fees, and processing times can change.
-Before lodging any application, verify current criteria directly with official sources listed on our Resources page.
+Before lodging any application, verify details directly with official sources listed on our Resources page.